-That Cabinet recommends to Council that Shropshire Council adopts the Social Value Charter for Shropshire as set out in Appendix 1
+That Shropshire Council adopts the Social Value Charter for Shropshire as recommended by Cabinet and as set out in Appendix 1

 REPORT

 3. Risk Assessment and Opportunities Appraisal

 An engagement exercise was carried out for a 12 week period between September and December 2016.
 The exercise was primarily aimed at key stakeholder groups including the Voluntary & Community Sector, business groups, parish & town councils and provider organisations.